Scott Carpenter: Mercury-Atlas 7

+Mission

-Carpenter, along with the other six Mercury astronauts, oversaw the development of the Mercury spacecraft.
+Carpenter, along with the other six Mercury astronauts, participated in the development of the Mercury spacecraft.
 Each had a specialty; Carpenter's was the onboard navigational equipment.
 He served as backup pilot on Mercury-Atlas 6 for Glenn, who flew the first U.S. orbital mission aboard Friendship 7 in February 1962.
 Carpenter, serving as capsule communicator on this flight, can be heard saying "Godspeed, John Glenn" on the recording of Glenn's liftoff.

-The next mission was a second manned orbital flight to be flown by Slayton (in a capsule he would have named Delta 7), but he was suddenly grounded for an atrial fibrillation.
+The next mission, a second crewed orbital flight, was to be flown by Slayton in a spacecraft he would have named Delta 7, but Slayton was suddenly grounded for an atrial fibrillation.
 Carpenter was assigned to replace him instead of Slayton's backup, Schirra, as Carpenter had more training time in the simulators.
 In contrast to Glenn's flight, Mercury-Atlas 7 was planned as a scientific mission rather than an engineering one.

 After the most trouble-free countdown of Project Mercury to date, Carpenter flew into space on May 24, 1962, watched by 40 million television viewers.
 He performed five onboard experiments per the flight plan, and became the first American astronaut to eat solid food in space.
 He also identified the mysterious "fireflies" observed by Glenn during Friendship 7 as particles of frozen liquid loosened from the outside of the spacecraft, which he could produce by rapping on the wall near the window.
 He renamed them "frostflies".